prometheus/prometheus/docs/configuration/configuration.md

 # Kind of the targets to retrieve.
 [ kind: <swarm_kind> | default = services ]

+# Optional filters to limit the discovery process to a subset of available resources.

+# Note: When making decision about using filters make sure that this is the best
+# approach - it will prevent Prometheus from reusing single API calls for all
+# scrape configs.
+This might result in a bigger load on the Docker API, because
+# per each filters combination there will be additional API calls.
+On the other hand,
+# if you just want to monitor small subset of resources in large cluster it's
+# recommended to use filters.
+# Decision, if filters should be used or not depends on the particular situation.
+[ filters:
+  [ - name: <string>
+      values: <string>, [...] ]

 # The port to scrape metrics from, when kind is nodes or tasks.
 [ port: <int> | default = 80 ]